thurstonian/ThurstyUtilities/README.md

 Restarts the ITS OneLog client on the local computer.

-### Stop-Umbrella

-Stops all running instances of Cisco Umbrella on the current computer.

 ### Test-AdobeLicense

 Checks in Active Directory to see if a user has been assigned with an Adobe License.
 Does a pattern match over the Distringuihed Name, so you can search by first name, last name, domain, or organizational unit.